A line of undead 'zombies' walk through a field in the night in a still from the film, 'Night Of The Living Dead,' directed by George Romero, 1968.

 Of course, cultural fascination with the undead has existed long before "The Walking Dead" terrified audiences.
 The first feature-length zombie film, "White Zombie," was released back in 1932.
 While it popularized the idea of Haitian voodoo zombies, it was George A. Romero's "Night of the Living Dead" franchise (which began in 1968) that truly spread the modern concept of the flesh-eating undead.
 Even after Romero's death in 2017, his franchise is still going strong today.
 The seventh and final film, "Twilight of the Dead," reportedly started production in late 2023.

 Other recent movies like "Lisa Frankenstein" and "Handling the Undead" have adapted the concept for a 21st-century audience, adding a sense of human connection to the mix.
-Many more zombie films, while maligned for their gory content, have gone on to become cult classics appreciated in the years after their release.
+Many more gory zombie films have gone on to become cult classics appreciated in the years after their release.
+"28 Days Later" became a near-instant hit following its 2002 premiere and has only grown in popularity in the decades since, with the forthcoming 2025 sequel, "28 Years Later," generating waves of online discussion.

 Stacker compiled horror film data from the horror-centric website They Shoot Zombies, Don't They?, which has weighed and aggregated rankings from over 2,900 editorial lists to create the most definitive ranking of horror movies.
 Going from there, Stacker ranked the top 60 zombie movies on the list as of May 2020.
 Nearly 7,900 films were considered in total, with IMDb user ratings and Metascores from Metacritic presented here for critical and popular context.